AnimeshKumarSingh0606/Simple-SSO-using-JWT/README.md

 # Simple-SSO-using-JWT
-Single Sign On using JSON Web Token
+Simple Single Sign On Using JSON Web Token